getify/You-Dont-Know-JS/scope-closures/ch7.md

 fns[2]();   // 2
 ```

 Now, each function is closed over a separate (new) variable from each iteration (even though all of them are named `j`!).
-And each `j` got a copy of the value of `i` at that point in the iteration, and `j` then never gets re-assigned.
+And each `j` gets a copy of the value of `i` at that point in the loop iteration, and that `j` never gets re-assigned.
 So all 3 functions maintain their respective and expected values: `0`, `1`, and `2`.

-Again remember, even if we were using asynchrony in this program, such as passing these `fn()` functions into `setTimeout(..)` or some event handler subscription, the same principle of closure would apply.
+Again remember, even if we were using asynchrony in this program, such as passing these `fn()` functions into `setTimeout(..)` or some event handler subscription, the same kind of closure behavior would be observed.

-There's another little quirk or trick that JS gives us with block-declared variables in `for`-loop headers.
-Recall "Loops" in Chapter 7, which illustrated how a `let` declaration in a `for` loop actually creates not just one variable for the loop, but creates a new variable for *each iteration* of the loop.
-That's exactly what we need for our closures!
+Recall the "Loops" section in Chapter 5, which illustrates how a `let` declaration in a `for` loop actually creates not just one variable for the loop, but creates a new variable for *each iteration* of the loop.
+That trick/quirk is exactly what we need for our closures!

 Consider: